emdupre/UNIQUE-Community-Calendar/README.md

-The UNIQUE Community Calendar is a coommunity-powered resource for events occurring in and around Québec that feature machine learning, artificial antelligence, and neuroscience&mdash;
+The UNIQUE Community Calendar is a coommunity-powered resource for events occurring in and around Québec that feature machine learning, artificial intelligence, and neuroscience&mdash;
 and especially work at their intersection.

 In this, it highlights events of interest to the